Angel Ananchel

 Who is Ananchel?

 Ananchel is a later angel-name entry usually connected with grace language.
-Some devotional sources associate the name with Gabriel and Mary, but writers should label that association as later devotion rather than scripture.
+Some devotional sources associate the name with Gabriel and Mary, but the guide labels that association as later devotion rather than scripture.

 What does Ananchel mean?